COMP2150-24s1/level-design-assessment-ChickenSir/README.md

 ![Section 3 Pushable Box Change](DocImages/section3_box_iteration.PNG)

 An encounter I would like to focus on is the final encounter in section 3, which is shown on the section 3 level map.
 This encounter is meant to serve as the climax of the level, however when brought over to Unity, this encounter felt very underwhelming.
 So I decided to conceptualise an entirely new layout from this encounter, in a similar way to how the level maps were done.
 I wanted the encounter to be larger, and more difficult, but most importantly a memorable encounter that the player can look back on.
-For this, I decided to include new prefabs, as indicated in the design image below.

 ![Section 3 Final Encounter Design](DocImages/section3_final_encounter.png)

-This encounter design is much more sophisticaed, and offers two routes for the player towards the end.
-The starting points are the same as the original counter design, but begin as seperate paths that merge into one.
+This encounter design is much more sophisticated, and offers two routes for the player towards the end.
 The player is then taken on three moving platform sequences, with a brief moment of relief in betwee the second and first sequence.
 While this design is a improvement from the original design, the final encounter of section is still an area of the level that I feel could see greater improvements through further iterative design.